Rupato/ReactJS-Claims-App/README.md

 ### Sliding Window Data Loading

-**Decision**: Load data in 1000-record virtualized chunks **Benefits**: Have more contriol pn the cirtualization and avoid library usage for bundle size
+**Decision**: Load data in 1000-record virtualized chunks **Benefits**: Have more control on the virtualization and avoid library usage for bundle size

 ### Current Data Management Approach